 - Determine your desired RETURN – what would you consider effective?
 How many people do you want at your event?
 How many widgets do you want to sell, and what percent of that should your advertising bring you?

 - Know your REACH.
 Blanket advertising to EVERYONE might not work as well as targeting.
 So, if you’re having an event in New York, advertising in Brooklyn and Queens and Manhattan is more likely to net you a return than one in California.
 However, if your event is far enough out, people in California might book a flight and come in.
-Also, if you know you tend to attract a specific industry or interest, make sure you are looking for resources that reach those specific groups.
+If you’re struggling to make your brand known, it might be worth finding a company that has experience working with a big data platform.
+If you’re new to the business world, you’ll probably need a little help with advertising and marketing!

 - Justify your TIMING.
 As mentioned above, when you advertise could play a role.
 If it’s 2 weeks before an event versus 8 weeks before, your geography target may be vastly different.